-In the western part of the United States, future projections for less total annual rainfall, less snowpack in the mountains, and earlier snowmelt mean that less water will likely be available during the summer months when demand is highest.
+In the western part of the United States, less total annual rainfall, less snowpack in the mountains, and earlier snowmelt mean that less water will likely be available during the summer months when demand is highest.
 This will make it more difficult for water managers to satisfy water demands throughout the course of the year.

 The quality of water supply in coastal and island regions is at risk from rising sea level and changes in precipitation.
 Rising sea level and the occurrence of drought can increase the salinity of both surface water and ground water through salt water intrusion.

 For example, the freshwater Everglades currently recharge Florida's Biscayne aquifer, a natural underground area that collects water and is the primary water supply to the Florida Keys.
 If rising sea levels submerge low-lying areas of the Everglades, portions of the aquifer would become saline.
 Sea level rise can also push salty water upstream in coastal areas, threatening surface water supplies.
 Aquifers in New Jersey east of Philadelphia are recharged by fresh portions of the Delaware River, which become saline during severe droughts.